Barry Burman

-Barry Burman (1943–2001) was an English figurative artist known for his dark and often disturbing subject matter.
-He was a successful as an artist and teacher.
+Barry Burman (1943–2001) was an English figurative artist, known for his dark and often disturbing subject matter.
+He was an artist and teacher.
 He took an overdose and died aged 57.

 Early life

 Burman was born in Bedford in June 1943.
-He gained a 2/1 in fine art at Coventry College of Art and continued his studies for a while at the Royal College of Art.
+He gained a 2/1 degree in fine art at Coventry College of Art and continued his studies for a while at the Royal College of Art.
 Tutors at Coventry included Michael Sandle and Ivor Abrahams both Royal Academicians.
-Fellow students on his course were Mike Baldwin the conceptualist artist, Fred Orton the Art Historian, Sue Gollifer the print miniaturist and digital artist, Phillip Wetton who went on to teach at Browns University in the United States.
+Fellow students on his course were Mike Baldwin the conceptualist artist, Fred Orton the art historian, Sue Gollifer the print miniaturist and digital artist, Phillip Wetton who went on to teach at Brown University in the United States.

 Employment

 Despite his success as an artist, he continued to teach part-time at Mid-Warwickshire College in Leamington between 1974 and 1994.

 Artistic method

-Burman painted with oil, acrylic, ink and wax crayon mixed with egg yolk and vinegar on thick paper to produce an extraordinary leathery surface.
+Burman painted with oil, acrylic, ink, and wax crayon mixed with egg yolk and vinegar on thick paper to produce a leathery surface.

-Shortly before his death, Burman began to work in a new medium, creating a series of Papier-mâché figures / puppets - a return in three dimensions to earlier themes ('Leather Face', 'Uncle Tic Tac' and 'Tommy Rawhead').
+Shortly before his death, Burman began to work in a new medium, creating a series of Papier-mâché figures / puppets – a return in three dimensions to earlier themes ('Leather Face', 'Uncle Tic Tac' and 'Tommy Rawhead').